sdiehl/write-you-a-haskell/008_extended_parser.md

 ```

 Now when parsing an infix operator declaration we simply do a state operation
-and add the operator to the parser state so that all subsequent definitions.
+and add the operator to the parser state so that all subsequent definitions
+can use it.
 This differs from Haskell slightly in that operators must be defined before
 their usage in a module.